nickdowse/RailsMagicRenamer/README.md

 Before use, make sure you cd to the root of your rails project.

-To rename a controller:
+To rename a controller open up `rails console` and run:
-  $ rails_refactor rename OldController NewController
+  \> RailsRefactor::Renamer.new("from_model", "to_model").rename

+This will:

-* renames controller file & class name in file
+* rename the controller file & class name in file
-* renames controller spec file & class name in file
+* rename the controller spec file & class name in file
-* renames view directory
+* rename the view directory
-* renames helper file & module name in file
+* rename the helper file & module name in file
 * updates routes

-To rename a controller action:
-  $ rails_refactor rename DummyController.old_action new_action

-* renames controller action in controller class file
-* renames view files for all formats

-To rename a model:
-  $ rails_refactor rename OldModel NewModel

-* renames model file & class name in file
+* rename the model file & class name in file
-* renames spec file & class name in file
+* rename the spec file & class name in file
-* renames migration & class name & table names in file
+* rename the migration & class name & table names in file

-Please note that if you want to run the tests, clone the repo from github, rather than using the gem (tests rely on git).
-Next cd to the 'dummy' rails project directory.
-  $ ../lib/rails_refactor.rb test

-More refactorings coming soon...
-Please fork and contribute :-)

 Started by James Crisp & Ryan Bigg pairing at RORO hack night 24 Nov 2010.
 Thanks to Andrew Snow for help with Gemification.